enable-intelligent-containerized-5g/free5gc-kubernetes/README.md

 ### Deploying components
 We use [kustomize](https://kustomize.io/) to deploy the components.

 Deploy all components in the free5gc namespace.
 Create the namespace if needed (`kubectl create namespace free5gc`).
-Use the following command for deployment, replacing <component> (e.g., free5gc-webui, free5gc) as needed:
+Use the following command for deployment, replacing <component> (e.g., mongodb, networks5g, kubernetes-monitoring, free5gc, free5gc-webui, ueransim) as needed:

 ```bash
 kubectl apply -k <component> -n free5gc